honest-todd/IoT-ids/README.md

+We will proccess data sources via the **command line**

+compile various commands with control flow into a script in some language...

 # Load Data into Kismet

 Kismet recieves data (which can be packets, devices, or other information) from “data sources”
  - we will use pcap files as our primary viable data source...
 Ubertooth... more?

-We will proccess data sources via the **command line**

-compile commands with control flow into a scipt.

 #### ex.